Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Dark Current Simulations

 Multipacting behavior was simulated in \textsc{cst} using the realistic geometry of the $X$-band photocathode cavities driven by short RF pulses.
 Two types of simulations were performed, following the previous analytical studies: particle tracking simulations to identify multipacting resonance conditions by analyzing individual electron trajectories, and PIC simulations to evaluate dark current growth.

 In particle tracking simulations, electron trajectories were analyzed for emission from the sidewalls of the three regions as defined in Fig.~\ref{fig:trajectory_setup}, the full cell, and Region I and Region II in the half cell.
 Sample trajectories satisfying multipacting resonance conditions are presented in Figs.~\ref{fig:trajfullcell} and \ref{fig:traj_combined}.
-The resonant trajectories and the associated electric field amplitudes in the full cell (Fig.~\ref{fig:trajfullcell}) exhibit excellent agreement with the analytical results shown in Fig.~\ref{fig:analyticalfullcell} due to the similarity in the RF field pattern, providing further validation of the analytical model.
+The resonant trajectories and the associated electric field amplitudes in the full cell (Fig.~\ref{fig:trajfullcell}) exhibit good agreement with the analytical results shown in Fig.~\ref{fig:analyticalfullcell} due to the similarity in the RF field pattern, providing further validation of the analytical model.

 In PIC simulations, we use again the short input RF pulse with a 3~ns rise, 3~ns flat top, and 3~ns fall and a peak power of 200~MW.
-Seed electrons were introduced following the method in Ref.~\cite{Haoran_2019}.
-Secondary emission was modeled using the Vaughan formalism~\cite{Vaughan1993}, with a maximum yield $\delta_{max} = 2.1$ at an impact energy $W_i = 150$~eV.
-Figure~\ref{fig:panel3MPCS} shows the temporal evolution of the electric field and the number of multipacting electrons in the three regions.
-Peaks in the electron population correspond to distinct multipacting resonance orders, and the gradient at resonance are in strong agreement with the multipactor resonance trajectory analysis, confirming that electron growth is driven by multipacting resonances.
+Seed electrons were introduced \xl{at a rate of 400 electrons per RF cycle for 250 consecutive RF cycles,} using a procedure similar to those described in described \xl{in Refs.~\cite{Haoran_2019,zhang-2022}}. \xl{When these seed electrons collide with a surface without multipacting properties, they are removed from the simulation domain upon impact.
+When they collide with a surface designated for multipacting,} secondary emission is modeled using the Vaughan formalism~\cite{Vaughan1993}, with a maximum yield $\delta_{\text{max}} = 2.1$ at an impact energy $W_i = 150$~eV. \xlu{The emitted-energy spectrum is modeled with the \textsc{cst} copper parameterization~\cite{CST}.} Figure~\ref{fig:panel3MPCS} shows the temporal evolution of the electric field and the number of multipacting electrons in the three regions, \xl{where the secondary emission surface is on the sidewalls of Region I, Region II, or the full cell, respectively.
+The reported count is the total number of multipacting electrons in the simulation domain.} Peaks in the electron population correspond to distinct multipacting resonance orders, and the gradient at resonance are in strong agreement with the multipactor resonance trajectory analysis, confirming that electron growth is driven by multipacting resonances at the cavity sidewalls. \xl{Under the same input RF pulse, multipacting simulations at the iris and the photocathode surface show no sustained resonant growth of dark electrons.}